How to Survive a Week of Sick Co-Workers - Lily of the Desert

 Step 1: Make sure you’re washing your hands.
 How often do you touch your face in a given day?
 It can be anywhere from 3,000 to 4,000 times a day.
 Or if you are like me…10,000!

 Step 2: Arm yourself with produce!
-Eat lots of fruits and veggies that are loaded with immune-boosting antioxidants like broccoli, carrots, peepers, spinach, grapefruit, papayas and oranges.
+Eat lots of fruits and veggies that are loaded with immune-supporting antioxidants like broccoli, carrots, peepers, spinach, grapefruit, papayas and oranges.
 First of all, they taste great; second, they are considerably less expensive than a visit to the doctor’s office.
-Don’t forget that aloe is a natural immune booster too!
+Don’t forget that aloe is a natural immune supporter too!

 Step 3: Get your beauty sleep!
 Your body must have downtime in order to keep you healthy.
 Aim for at least 8 hours a night.
 (This may involve kicking the kids out of your bed.
 Or a spouse that snores way too much.)